 Despite this appreciation for what my father had built, automotive repair was not my passion, and taking over the business was never my long-term goal.
 I needed to find a partner that would carry on the integrity of the business and retain our hard-working employees.

 That partner was Teamshares.

 When my lawyer introduced me to the Teamshares model, I thought it was too good to be true.
-Teamshares would give stock ownership to employees immediately at acquisition, at no cost to employees, gradually increasing employee ownership from 10 to 80% within 20 years.
+Teamshares would give 10% stock ownership to employees immediately at acquisition, and increase their shares as the company grows its earnings.